 A great question.

-Clearly it’s not sustainable for RateSetter to lend your money out at, say, 8%, while paying you an effective rate of 14%.
+Clearly it’s not sustainable for RateSetter to lend your money out at, say, 4%, while paying you an effective rate of nearly 15%.

-(The cost is even higher to RateSetter if it pays me a bounty, too – approaching 20%.)
+(The cost is even higher to RateSetter if it pays me a bonus, too.)

-However RateSetter will surely be hoping this is the start of a multi-year relationship with its new sign-ups once they become comfortable with its platform.
+RateSetter must be hoping this is the start of a multi-year relationship with its new sign-ups, after they become comfortable with its platform.

-It will also hope many customers deposit more than £1,000 and ultimately prove profitable in the long-term.
+RateSetter will hope many customers deposit more than £1,000 and ultimately prove profitable in the long-term.

 Like all peer-to-peer lenders, RateSetter will be aiming to scale as quickly as possible.
 Greater size will improve its margins and enable it to continue to meet demand in both the savings and loans market.
 Scale is a critical factor in virtually all money-handling businesses.

-But I do think it’s a smart question, and it neatly brings us back to risk.
+I do think it’s a smart question to ask, though, and it neatly brings us back to risk.

 A final word on the risks

 Firstly and crucially, there’s no Financial Services Compensation Scheme coverage for peer-to-peer lenders.
-If you lose money, the authorities will not be bailing you out like they would for up to £75,000 should your conventional High Street bank get into difficulties.
+If you lose money, the authorities will not bail you out like they would for up to £85,000 with a High Street bank savings account.

 That’s important because even though no savers have yet lost a penny with RateSetter, that’s not a guarantee they will not do so in the future.